wso2/docs-is/en/identity-server/6.0.0/docs/apis/notification-sender-rest-api.md

         Example:

-        * Let's assume you change the `Bulksms` template as follows.
+        * Let’s assume you change the `Bulksms` template as follows.
         ```
             <configuration provider="Bulksms">
                 <body>